neutron-org/neutron-docs/docs/relaying/icq-relayer.md

 - `RELAYER_QUERIES_TASK_QUEUE_CAPACITY` — capacity of the channel that is used to send messages from subscriber to Relayer.
 Better set to a higher value to avoid problems with Tendermint websocket subscriptions;
 - `RELAYER_PROMETHEUS_PORT` — the port on which Prometheus metrics API is available.

+### Logger configuration

+As it is said in the Relayer's [readme](https://github.com/neutron-org/neutron-query-relayer#logging), the Relayer uses a little bit modified version of Uber's [zap.Logger](https://github.com/uber-go/zap).
+This modification allows logger configuration via env parameters.
+See the [logger configuration guide](https://github.com/neutron-org/neutron-logger#configuration-via-env-variables) readme for more information.

 ## Prerequisites

 Before running the Relayer application for production purposes, you need to create a wallet for the Relayer, top it up, and set up the configuration (refer to the [Configuration](#configuration) section).
 Also you will most likely need to deploy your own RPC nodes of Neutron and the chain of interest.